mtulio/azion-exporter/README.md

 * Writing tests
 * Improving the Documentation
 * Split the API Library to an external repo
-* Improve CLI options to enable metrics dynamicaly
+* Improve CLI options to enable metrics dynamically
 * Open an issue
 > [...]